 Sunday Service will be Live Streamed at 9:30 am Sunday Morning on our Website and the Harvest Facebook Page.

-Per the recommendation of the CDC and the Governor’s current Stay-at-home order, Harvest will not be holding in-person services or events of any size until further notice due to the spread of COVID-19.
+Per the recommendation of the CDC and the Governor’s current Stay-at-home order, Harvest will not be holding in-person services until further notice due to the spread of COVID-19.
 We believe these decisions honor the governmental authorities God has put over us and allow us to love our neighbors well.
 When Multnomah County enters Phase 1 and begins to open up under certain parameters, the Elders and staff at Harvest will be wrestling with these matters about when the right time will be to open the doors at Harvest for services again.

 In addition, our church office will have limited hours.
 Please contact us at 503-492-9800, our website (harvestworld.com) or via e-mail at firstname.lastname@example.org if you have any questions or have any needs that we can help with.